Important Information for First-Year Housing Applicants

 How will I log into the housing portal?

-Once the application opens the link to the housing portal will be posted on our homepage and will also be linked HERE.
+Students will apply in the Housing Portal.
 Make sure you are using the same login information as your My.BoiseState page.
 If that is not working for you, please contact the Help Desk for assistance at helpdesk@boisestate.edu or (208) 426-4357.
+Please do not give your login information to others and keep in mind that our university requires dual authentication to login to campus resources.

 I don’t know my Student ID number, where do I find it?